-Quentin Tarantino’s Micro-Budget First Feature Film: My Best Friend’s Birthday
+Quentin Tarantino’s Micro-Budget First Film: My Best Friend’s Birthday

 We all have to start somewhere and Quentin Tarantino is no exception.
 Unlike popular lore, Tarantino did not come bursting through the indie film gates with Reservoir Dogs as his first film.
-Before you go out and see Tarantino’s 9th film, Once Upon a Time in Hollywood you should watch his first little ditty which was an unreleased feature film called “My Best Friend’s Birthday.”
+Before you go out and see any of Tarantino’s films you should watch his first little ditty which was an unreleased feature film called “My Best Friend’s Birthday.”

 “My Best Friend’s Birthday” is a black-and-white amateur film written by Craig Hamann and Quentin Tarantino.
 This was also the first film the Quentin Tarantino directed.
 It was shot while he was working at the now sadly closed down indie film shrine Video Archives in Manhattan Beach, CA.